-- (a) No less than thirty (30) days following the receipt of the notice of preparation by the State Clearinghouse and the County, the Tribe shall file a copy of the draft TEIR and a notice of completion with the State Clearinghouse, the State Gaming Agency, the County, the California Department of Justice, Office of the Attorney General, and all Interested Persons.
+- (a) No less than thirty (30) days following the receipt of the notice of preparation by the State Clearinghouse and the County, the Tribe shall file a copy of the draft TEIR and a notice of completion with the State Clearinghouse, the State Gaming Agency, the County (and if the Gaming Facility is, or is to be, located within the boundaries of an incorporated city, to the City), the California Department of Justice, Office of the Attorney General, and all Interested Persons.
 The Tribe shall also post the notice of completion and a copy of the draft TEIR on its website.
-The notice of completion shall include all of the following information: - (1) A brief description of the Project; - (2) The proposed location of the Project; - (3) An address where copies of the draft TEIR are available; and - (4) Notice of a period of forty-five (45) days during which the Tribe will receive comments on the draft TEIR. - (b) The Tribe will submit ten (10) copies each of the draft TEIR and the notice of completion to the County, which will be asked to post public notice of the draft TEIR at the office of the County Board of Supervisors and to furnish the public notice and a copy of the draft TEIR to the public libraries serving the County.
+The notice of completion shall include all of the following information: - (1) A brief description of the Project; - (2) The proposed location of the Project; - (3) An address where copies of the draft TEIR are available; and - (4) Notice of a period of forty-five (45) days during which the Tribe will receive comments on the draft TEIR. - (b) The Tribe will submit ten (10) copies each of the draft TEIR and the notice of completion to the County (and if the Gaming Facility is, or is to be, located within the boundaries of an incorporated city, to the City), which will be asked to post public notice of the draft TEIR at the office of the County Board of Supervisors and/or the City and to furnish the public notice and a copy of the draft TEIR to the public libraries serving the County and/or the City.
 The Tribe shall serve in a timely manner the notice of completion to all Interested Persons.
-As an alternative to paper copies, the Tribe and the County may agree that an electronic copy of the draft TEIR and notice of completion may be posted on the Tribe's website and submitted by the Tribe to the County.
+As an alternative to paper copies, the Tribe and the County and/or the City may agree that an electronic copy of the draft TEIR and notice of completion may be posted on the Tribe's website and submitted by the Tribe to the County and/or the City.
 In addition, the Tribe will provide public notice by the procedures specified below:

-- (1) Publication on the Tribe's website; - (2) Publication at least one (1) time by the Tribe in a newspaper, if any, of general circulation in the area affected by the Project, in whatever form the newspaper accepts legal notices for publication.
-If more than one (1) area is affected, the notice shall be published in the newspaper of largest circulation from among the newspapers of general circulation in those areas, in whatever form the newspaper accepts legal notices for publication; and - (3) Direct mailing by the Tribe to the owners and occupants of property adjacent to, but outside, the Indian lands on which the Project is to be located.
+- (1) Publication on the Tribe's website; - (2) Publication at least one (1) time by the Tribe in a newspaper of general circulation in the area affected by the Project.
+If more than one (1) area is affected, the notice shall be published in the newspaper of largest circulation from among the newspapers of general circulation in those areas; and - (3) Direct mailing by the Tribe to the owners and occupants of property adjacent to, but outside, the Indian lands on which the Project is to be located.
 Owners of such property shall be identified as shown on the latest equalization assessment roll.